Near At Hand

 I am going to upset a lot of people by declaring “That statement portrays a false narrative.”
 The scriptures are very clear, precise, and definitive: the dead MUST be resurrected BEFORE the living are raptured.
 Yeshua cannot show up to rapture his bride before the dead are raised.
 The resurrection of the dead is that imminent prophetic event that MUST take place BEFORE the rapture.

 Yahweh is not a god of chaos, confusion, or disorder.
 Yahweh is a god of peace and order.
 Yahweh is the God who has determined the end from the beginning.
 Yahweh established seven Moedim in which he embedded prophecies of coming events.
-The pattern to the prophecies is: the death, burial, and resurrection of Yeshua, the giving of the spirit, the judgment, and the millennial reign.
+The pattern to the prophecies is: the death, burial, and resurrection of Yeshua, the giving of the spirit, the resurrection of the dead in Yeshua and rapture of his living Bride, the judgment, and the millennial reign.

 The next event to be completed in the sequence of Moedim on Yahweh’s calendar is Yom Teruah – the resurrection of the dead in Yeshua and the rapture.
 Paul succinctly confirms this order of events.
 The resurrection of the dead is that prophetic event that MUST take place BEFORE the Rapture.
 The resurrection of the dead on Yom Teruah is that imminent event that Yeshua commands us to be looking forward to witnessing and experiencing!
 The Bride of Yeshua isn’t going anywhere until Yom Teruah begins!